colt-jensen/colt-jensen.github.io/README.md

-This is for my academic website.
+For Colt Jensen's academic website.

 This website is built on a Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 See more info at https://academicpages.github.io/

-You can also find me on <a rel="me" href="https://mastodon.social/@coltjensen">Mastodon</a>